 You can withdraw from your summer courses or courses any time before 5:00 p.m. on or before the “Last day to withdraw with a grade of “W,” and the course registration(s) will be marked with the administrative notation of “W” for Withdrawal.

-Please see our Refund Policy for Withdrawing Students for more information about:
+Please see our Refund Policy for Students Officially Withdrawing for more information about:

 Non-attendance, discontinuity of study, or abandonment of study are not forms of official withdrawal from a course.